selcukorkmaz/bioLeak/README.md

-# bioLeak: Data Leakage Diagnostics for Biomedical ML
+# bioLeak: Leakage-Safe Modeling and Auditing for Genomic and Clinical Data

 `bioLeak` is an R package for detecting, quantifying, and diagnosing data leakage in biomedical machine-learning workflows.
 It focuses on leakage introduced by preprocessing, dependent samples, and resampling violations in cross-validation and related evaluation settings.